MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-cert-trust-policy-settings.md

 ## Enable Windows Hello for Business Group Policy

-The Group Policy setting gives specified users the option of auto-enrollment in Windows Hello for Business.
-To configure user or computer-targeted Group Policy settings, the Windows Hello for Business Group Policy must be enabled.
+The Group Policy setting determines whether users are allowed, and prompted, to enroll for Windows Hello for Business.
+You must first enable the Windows Hello for Business Group Policy, then you can configure it for computers or users.

-Deploying the Group Policy settimg to a computer allows ALL signed-in users to start the Windows Hello for Business enrollment process.
-Deployment to a user, or a group of users, allows only those users to proceed with the enrollment process.
-If both user and computer policy settings are deployed, the user policy setting takes precedence.
+If you configure the Group Policy for computers, all users that sign-in to those computers will be allowed and prompted to enroll for Windows Hello for Business.
+If you configure the Group Policy for users, only those users will be allowed and prompted to enroll for Windows Hello for Business.

 ## Use certificate for on-premises authentication